angular/angular/aio/content/guide/change-detection-zone-pollution.md

 ## Identifying unnecessary change detection calls

 You can detect unnecessary change detection calls using Angular DevTools.
 Often they appear as consecutive bars in the profiler’s timeline with source `setTimeout`, `setInterval`, `requestAnimationFrame`, or an event handler.
-When you have limited calls within your application of these APIs, the change detection innovation is usually caused by a third-party library.
+When you have limited calls within your application of these APIs, the change detection invocation is usually caused by a third-party library.

 <div class="lightbox">
   <img alt="Angular DevTools profiler preview showing Zone pollution" src="generated/images/guide/change-detection/zone-pollution.png">